What’s a Content Marketing Consultant Do? (And How to Hire One)

 The Benefits of a Content Marketing Consultant

 Above all, a content marketing consultant is a trainer.
 They’re an external force that you hire, as a consultant, to come in and teach you how to do better.
 Consultants exist for everything, from ISO compliance to business processes to Agile coaching to management.
-Why not marketing?
+Why not SEO and digital marketing?

 Every good content marketer needs to know how content marketing works.
 They need to understand things like:

-- How to identify the target audience of a blog.
+- They need to understand how to identify the target audience of a blog.

-- How to learn and understand what that target audience is looking for.
+- They need to understand how to learn and understand what that target audience is looking for.

-- How to create high-quality content that reaches that target audience.
+- They need to understand how to create high-quality content that reaches that target audience.

-- How to monitor the performance of that content, and optimize it for better results.
+- They need to understand how to monitor the performance of that content, identify key performance metrics, and optimize your SEO for better results.

-- How to audit, adjust, and optimize the processes involved to streamline marketing.
+- They need to understand how to audit, adjust, and optimize the processes involved to streamline your marketing efforts.

 The only question is, how do you learn that?